-The principal activities of Abacus Property Group were investment in office, retail and industrial properties, investment in self-storage facilities, participation in property and residential developments and property funds management.
-The retail funds management activities were substantially reduced during the year with the sale of hotels held by Abacus Hospitality Fund and the winding up of Abacus Diversified Income Fund II.
+The principal activities of Abacus Property Group are investment in self-storage, office, retail and industrial properties, participation in property and residential developments and property funds management.
+The retail funds management activities continued to be substantially reduced during the year as the Abacus Hospitality Fund and the Abacus Wodonga Land Fund are managed through to wind up in the short to medium term.